discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

       Similar to the <Specialization name="Firebrand" text="Power Firebrand"/> it provides good offensive support by sharing the 216 <Attribute name="Power"/> from <Skill name="Bane Signet"/> through <Trait name="Perfect Inscriptions"/>.

       The build is very flexible and can be adapted to the encounter, instabilities and the group you are playing with.
 Make sure to read through the situational tab for an explanation of the different utility skills.
+The [CM Guides](/cm-guides/guardian/heal-firebrand/) will also give an overview of what you can run on different encounters.
   - type: equipment
     title: Equipment
     content: "Note that this build variant is optimized for 150 agony